rancher/rancher-docs/docs/api/quickstart.md

 metadata:
   # name should be unique accross all projects in every cluster
   name: p-abc123
-  # generateName can be used instead of name for random generation
+  # generateName can be used instead of `name` to randomly generate a name.
   # generateName: p-
-  # namespace should match spec.ClusterName
+  # namespace should match spec.ClusterName.
   namespace: local
 spec:
-  # clusterName should match metadata.Name of the target cluster
+  # clusterName should match `metadata.Name` of the target cluster.
   clusterName: local
   description: Example Project
-  # displayName is the human-readable name, visible from the UI
+  # displayName is the human-readable name and is visible from the UI.
   displayName: Example
 ```